It feels like we’re fleeing Kyrgyzstan.

 Once the girls started throwing up, we decided to cancel our 2-day hike to Altyn Arashyn hot springs.
-We weren’t going to make it hiking, and there’s no way Calais was gonna survive multiple hours on the steep bumpy road if we went by jeep.
+We weren’t going to make it hiking, which was unfortunate because there’s some incredible hiking in Kyrgyzstan!
+And, there’s no way Calais was gonna survive multiple hours on the steep bumpy road if we went by jeep.
 It just didn’t make sense to go.
 All of a sudden we have a bit of flexibility, something we’ve missed during our pre-planned tour.

 Option number one is to spend 4 nights in Karakol and then head to Bishkek when we initially planned to.
 This would give us some much-needed down time, but it wouldn’t solve our food issue.

 Option two is 2 nights in Karakol, and then 4 nights in Bishkek.
-Again, we’d get to rest, but even though it’s the capital, it still likely wouldn’t solve our food problem.
+Again, we’d get to rest.
+But, although it’s the capital, it still likely wouldn’t solve our food problem.

 To the Kashgar Sunday market to be exact.